• Skip to primary navigation

 What are the Symptoms of Hepatitis B?

 Symptoms of Hepatitis B vary.
-Children 5 years and under and newly infected immunosuppressed adults often show no symptoms, while 30 to 50 percent of infected persons ages 5 or older show initial symptoms, including: fever, fatigue, nausea, vomiting, abdominal pain, dark urine, clay-colored bowl movements, and jaundice.
+Children 5 years and under and newly infected immunosuppressed adults often show no symptoms, while 30 to 50 percent of infected persons ages 5 or older show initial symptoms, including fever, fatigue, nausea, vomiting, abdominal pain, dark urine, clay-colored bowel movements, and jaundice.

 How Does a Person Prevent Hepatitis B Infection?

-The best way to prevent Hepatitis B infection is to be vaccinated.
-The CDC recommends that all children and high risk adults get vaccinated for Hepatitis B. Other prevention methods include using sterile tools for body piercings, avoiding needle sharing, and using condoms.
+The best way to prevent Hepatitis B infection is to be vaccinated, which occurs in a series of shots over time.
+Hepatitis B vaccination is recommended for all infants and all children and adolescents younger than 19 years of age who have not been vaccinated; those with sexual partners who have Hepatitis B; those who work in environments where exposure to blood is a risk; and others.
+Other prevention methods include using sterile tools for body piercings, avoiding needle sharing, and using condoms.
 Click here to find out where you can get vaccinated.

 How is Hepatitis B Treated?